 Are you still relying on a oil or propane furnace to heat your home in Pensacola?
-While these things can keep you warm, they are antiquated and saddled with baggage.
+While these things can keep you warm, these systems are older and prone to issues.
 First, the prices of these fuel types fluctuate wildly depending on demand and other factors.
-Second, fossil fuels aren’t healthy, for you or the planet.
+Second, reliance on fossil fuels has been targeted for reduction due to ecological concerns.
 Fortunately—no matter what part of Pensacola or Gulf Breeze/Navarre you call home—there’s an HVAC option that comes almost free of drawbacks: electric heat pumps.

 If you’re ready to make the switch, or just want more information on heat pump conversion, we invite you to reach out to us at (850) 432-3326.
 Our HVAC experts are here and ready to assist in not only with removing your old system, but also repairing or servicing your existing heat pump as well.